czinn/czinn.github.io/index.md

 ## Things I do

 I solve problems on [Project Euler][pe].
-At the time of writing, I am 14th in Canada and in the top 1000 worldwide.
+At the time of writing, I am 11th in Canada and in the top 1000 worldwide.

 I speak Esperanto (*Mi parolas Esperanton*).
 Recently I've also been trying to learn Lojban (*.i mi jbobau nintadni*).
+I also took a weekend and learned Toki Pona (*mi kama sona e toki pona*).
+I like conlangs.

 I play Go.
 I'm currently a 10-kyu on [OGS] and I'm slowly but steadily improving.